 Fortunately, most cruises allow you to bring aboard your own wine.
 We take full advantage of that.
-We always researched and brought aboard our maximum allowance.
+We always researched rules in advance and brought aboard our maximum allowance.
 Corkage fees are only imposed if opened in the dining room.

 Meanwhile, booking cruises during promotions often gave us the perks of additional bottles of wine that were gifted to our room once onboard.
 Since we’re seasoned cruisers, our loyalty status got us invitations to free cocktail hours and often gifted us even more wine to our stateroom.
 We further won bottles of champagne by participating in shipboard games like trivia contests.
 At some points during one cruise, we had more alcohol in our stateroom than we knew what to do with!